Can I Work Without Taking a Lunch Break in California?

 Exceptions do exist in certain industries, such as in construction, in group homes, health care, motion pictures, baking, and the manufacturing industry.

-The executive exemption covers most salaried supervisors and managers, but employers must follow strict additional requirements none-the-less.
-Also, truck drivers, often receive exemptions, but they still must receive adequate meal and rest breaks.
+The executive exemption covers most salaried supervisors and managers, but employers must follow strict additional requirements nonetheless.
+Depending on the industry and the type of exemption, most employers are required to offer salaried employees the opportunity to take a 30 minute unpaid meal break, though the employees are not required to take it.
+Also, truck drivers often receive exemptions, but they still must receive adequate meal and rest breaks.
 Inside salespeople are another example.
 They sell while physically in the employer’s location, and receive the typical mandated meal breaks.
 How an employee receives their compensation does not always impact mandatory breaks.

 Typical Compensation for Violations to California Lunch Break Law